wbyoung/jsi/_posts/00-03-05-inheritance.md

 ## Extending Classes

-Creating a class by _extending_ all of the functionality of another class is called _inheritance_.
+Creating a class by _extending_ all of the functionality of another class is called _inheritance_ or _subclassing_.
 So when and how do we do this?

 Let's say we have a class `Fruit`.
 We want to create two new classes `Apple` and `Banana`.
 We'd be able to do things like: